NCBI-Hackathons/GenomicRobots/README.md

 # Question:

-Can we simplify the process of retrival of a patients  genotypic information
+Can we simplify the process of retrival of a patients  genotypic information?

 # Method: